LSSTDESC/imSim/doc/install.rst

-Now you can run *imSim* with the command
+Now you can run *imSim* from anywhere with the command:

 .. code-block:: sh